LaxarJS/laxar/docs/manuals/flow_and_places.md

 Also note that each list of patterns should start with a *reversible* pattern, as explained in the next section.
 Note that regular-expression patterns, while in principle supported by page.js, are currently not available for use in a LaxarJS flow definition, both because they are not reversible, and because there is no JSON notation for them.

-Apart from its patterns, a place has either a `page` entry, or a `redirectTo` entry.
+Apart from its patterns, a place has either a `page` entry, a `redirectTo` or a `redirectToPath` entry.
-The former determines that the corresponding page will be looked up relative to the pages directory of your application and instantiated when entering the place, while the latter makes it a redirect to another place specified by ID.
+The first determines that the corresponding page will be looked up relative to the pages directory of your application and instantiated when entering the place, while the latter makes it a redirect to another place specified by ID or full path, respectively.
-In the example, the place *entry* specifies a redirect to the place *details*.
+In the example, the place *entry* specifies a redirect to the place *details*, while the place *team* specifies a direct redirec to the path `/details/team`.
-You can use redirects to support legacy URLs in your application and to forward them to actual pages.
+You can use redirects to support legacy URLs in your application and to forward them to actual pages, or provide shortcuts for otherwise complex paths.

 Application may also enable *query-strings* using the configuration key `router.query.enabled`.
 Query parameters are never used for routing, but carry *optional parameter values* that may be useful to widgets on a page.